When does the Clive Aquatic Center open for the season?

 - Get involved in aquatic programs including swim lessons, aquatic seminars, and open swim.
 More exposure to aquatic elements, the higher the chance of keeping you and your loved ones safe.

-- Limit, or discard, phone use around any water, especially if supervising others.
-Aquatic drownings happen quickly and most often are silent without notice.
+- Limit, or discard, phone use around any water, especially if supervising others. aquatic drownings happen quickly and most often are silent and without notice.

 Do you have lockers available at the facility?